Gas & Water Boardgraysvil2021-12-13T13:46:42-06:00

 GAS & WATER BOARD

-The Graysville Water and Gas Utility provides water and natural gas to the Graysville and Adamsville areas and natural gas service to the Forestdale and Docena.
-The Utility is owned by the City of Graysville and operated by the Water Board and by the Gas Board.
+The Graysville Water and Gas Utility provides water and natural gas to the Graysville and Adamsville areas and natural gas service to the Forestdale and Docena areas.
+The Utility is owned by the City of Graysville and operated by the Graysville Water Board and by the Graysville Municipal Gas System.

 After the great depression of the 1930s, the City of Graysville was incorporated November 27, 1945.
 The first meeting of the town council took place at the old school house on January 16, 1946.
 Later that year the original city council established the Graysville Water Works system.
 In 1949, the city council made the bold move to establish the Graysville Gas Board that would eventually become the Graysville Municipal Gas System.

 Brad Alexander – Water Operator | Ext 3040